ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 This document specifies the architectural framework for constructing secure and anonymity-preserving instantiations of the Privacy Pass protocol.
-It provides recommendations on how the protocol ecosystem should be constructed to ensure the privacy of clients, and the security of all participating entities.
+It provides recommendations on how the protocol ecosystem should be constructed to ensure the privacy of clients and the security of all participating entities.

 --- middle